waterrmalann/padlock/README.md

 ### 🚀 Setup

-A live version and up to date version of the web app is available [here](https://waterrmalann.github.io/padlock/).
+A live and up to date version of the web app is available [here](https://waterrmalann.github.io/padlock/).
 If you wish to modify the app or host it yourself, you can clone the repo and do whatever you want with it.

 1. [Clone the repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository).